 In September 2018 we moved to our permanent site, a brand new school located in the heart of the prestigious Paddington Basin area.
 We are now part of a wider development by Westminster City Council, just a stone’s throw from Paddington Station with all the benefits of Crossrail as well as the existing Underground and National Rail connections.

 All staff take part in a whole school CPD, which occurs twice every half term.
 The whole school has a focus on ‘active learning, deep thinking and enquiry’.
 The regular whole school training cycle allows approaches to be introduced, modelled, practised, observed and revisited.
 All of our teachers engage in a fortnightly coaching cycle, which ensure constant dialogue about teaching and learning.
 Every teacher has a coach or peer outside of their department and fortnightly personal focus, which allows them to explore and develop their teaching practice through informal dialogue, low-stake observations and tailored action points We have an open door policy and use the coaching form as a tool to observe and engage with the learning in the classroom.

 All NQTS will be part of the whole school CPD and coaching programmes.
 In addition, they will be supported by their NQT mentors through a programme of fortnightly observations and additional twilight training sessions twice every half term.

 Joining a school in its early years of development means that candidates who come on board will have the opportunity to design and develop our curriculum approach within a creative environment.
-You will be in prime position to develop your career as we grow, with the addition of a Sixth Form in September 2019.
+You will be in prime position to develop your career as we grow into a school of over 800 pupils.

 If you would like further information our current vacancies, the school or any other questions, please contact the Headteacher's PA on firstname.lastname@example.org.
 Please note that we follow safer recruitment practices and appointments are subject to a satisfactory enhanced DBS.